 81. Harvest your own Christmas tree straight from a local New York farm.

 Although it's not a children's museum per se, the Whitney hosts a number of family tours and activities.
 Photo by Filip Wolak/courtesy the museum.

-82. Take a family art class at the revamped Whitney Museum of American Art in its new digs in NYC's Meatpacking District.
+82. Take a family art class at the Whitney Museum of American Art in NYC's Meatpacking District.

 Eat and shop your way through NYC's colorful Chinatown.

-94. Grab dim sum, banh mi or more fun eats in NYC’s Chinatown.
+94. Grab dim sum, banh mi, or more delicious eats in NYC’s Chinatown.

-95. See the Rockefeller tree lighting or “world’s largest menorah lighting” in Midtown Manhattan.
+95. See the Rockefeller tree lighting or “world’s largest menorah lighting” in Midtown Manhattan and Brooklyn.